How do I unencrypt an encrypted EBS volume?

 16. To be sure that the root volume is now unencrypted, select the original instance in the Amazon EC2 console, and then view the volume’s properties.

 Note: You might need to reboot or stop and start the instance to register the partition changes to the kernel.

 17. Repeat the process for any other encrypted volumes on the original instance to create "cloned" volumes that are unencrypted.

-18. Terminate the rescue instance after you have confirmed that the new, unencrypted volumes are working properly.
+18. Shut down the rescue instance after you confirm that the new, unencrypted volumes are working properly.